As an Amazon Associate I earn from qualifying purchases.

 5. Non-Wear Engine Parts

 If you want to sell high-wear engine parts, be my guest.
-There are sellers who have success selling all of the accessories and engine parts from crashed cars by simply stating that the “car was running when rear-ended” or something like that.
+There are sellers who have had success selling all of the accessories and engine parts from crashed cars by simply stating that the “car was running when rear-ended” or something like that.

 Personally, I steer clear of items that may be dead or dying.
 I don’t want to send someone a dying water pump and feel responsible for their blown head gasket.
 Mainly because I like easy money.